Kiki Kaikai: Reception

-In Japan, Game Machine listed Kiki Kaikai on their November 15, 1986 issue as being the second most-successful table arcade unit of the month.
+In Japan, Game Machine listed Kiki Kaikai as the second most successful table arcade unit of November 1986.
 It went on to be the tenth highest-grossing table arcade game of 1987 in Japan.Kiki Kaikai has garnered harsh reviews long after its initial release.
 GameSpot considers the game one of Taito's sleepier titles, and of overall less quality than their other classic games like Bubble Bobble and Double Dragon (the latter was licensed from Technos for the U.S.).
 The game's graphics, though unique at the time they were produced, did not preserve well, with AllGame remarking that "once you get over your initial amusement at the game's smiling ghosts and comical skeletons, you'll find the graphics to be dull".
 The controls were seen as simplistic, yet responsive, though each of the game's levels were found to be too monotonous.

 Legacy

-The Taito US/Japanese NES/Famicom and Europe-exclusive Master System versions of Rainbow Islands: The Story of Bubble Bobble 2 include an island based on Kiki Kaikai as a replacement for Magical Island.
+The Taito US/Japanese Family Computer / Nintendo Entertainment System and Europe-exclusive Master System versions of Rainbow Islands: The Story of Bubble Bobble 2 include an island based on Kiki Kaikai as a replacement for Magical Island.
 The Europe-exclusive Game Boy Color version of the game also includes this island as a secret island.
 Bubble Symphony also includes two sets of levels based on Kiki Kaikai.

-Like The Ninja Warriors, Kiki Kaikai had been a one-off work until 1992, when Taito allowed Natsume to release Kiki Kaikai: Nazo no Kuro Mantle, which would be known as Pocky & Rocky for its international releases.
+Like The Ninja Warriors, Kiki Kaikai had been a one-off work until 1992, when Taito allowed Natsume Co., Ltd. to release Kiki Kaikai: Nazo no Kuro Mantle, which would be known as Pocky & Rocky for its international releases.
 Natsume would follow up with Pocky & Rocky 2 (released as Kiki Kaikai: Tsukiyo Soushi in Japan), and years later would help Altron to release Pocky & Rocky with Becky (released as Kiki Kaikai Advance in Japan).
 A new installment, Pocky & Rocky Reshrined (which will be released as KiKi KaiKai: Kuro Mantle no Nazo in Japan), is currently in development for the Nintendo Switch and PlayStation 4 by Tengo Project.

 A modern continuation to Kiki Kaikai, Kiki Kaikai 2, was originally in development for the original Wii console by Starfish Entertainment and set for a 2006 release, but was canceled early in its development only to reemerge as the unlicensed spiritual successor with title Kiki Kai World, which later became Heavenly Guardian when published.

 The protagonist of the game's design, as well as the ghost enemies, would later become heavy influences for the characters Reimu Hakurei and equivalent ghost enemies respectively in the Touhou Project games on the PC-98.